haddocking/haddocking.github.io/software/haddock3/haddock3-manual/src/bpg/small_mol.md

 <p style='text-align: right; font-family: "PT Sans"; font-weight: 600;'> <font  size="6" color="RED" >Best practice guide</font></p>

 It's possible to dock small ligands using HADDOCK but for that topology and parameter files for the ligand should be provided in CNS format.
 Several sources exist to find such files:

+* **BioBB using acpype**: The [BioExcel BioBuildingBlock (BioBB)](https://mmb.irbbarcelona.org/biobb/) library is hosting several tutorials on how to perform computations with a variety of different tools.
+    Here is a link to the workflow used to parametrize ligands: [https://mmb.irbbarcelona.org/biobb/workflows/tutorials/biobb_wf_ligand_parameterization](https://mmb.irbbarcelona.org/biobb/workflows/tutorials/biobb_wf_ligand_parameterization)

 * **ccp4-prodrg**: [`ccp4-prodrg`](https://www.ccp4.ac.uk/html/index.html)